War in Ukraine: How do people drum up courage? | DW | 15.03.2022

 Even in cities occupied by Russia, such as Kherson, Ukrainians keep marching and protesting against the invading army's presence and in support of the unity of Ukraine.

-In Russia, too, masses of people have gone out on the streets and protested President Vladimir Putin's attack on their neighbor, even though Moscow recently passed a law allowing sentences of up to 15 years for people who spread "false" information about the Russian army.
-That includes people protesting against the country's invasion of Ukraine.
+In Russia, too, masses of people have gone out on the streets and protested President Vladimir Putin's attack on their neighbor, even though the Duma recently passed a law allowing sentences of up to 15 years for people who spread "false" information about the army.
+That includes people protesting the country's invasion of Ukraine.

 Tens of thousands have been arrested, including a woman who was taken into custody for holding up a sheet of blank paper.

-On March 14, an employee of the state-run television Channel 1, Marina Ovsyannikova, stormed a news broadcast, yelling "Stop the war!" and holding a sign warning viewers that they're being lied to:
+On March 14, an employee of the state-run television Channel 1, Marina Ovsyannikova, stormed a news broadcast, yelling "stop the war!" and holding a sign warning viewers that they are being lied to:

-"We define courage as taking a worthwhile risk," explains Cynthia Pury, a clinical psychologist and professor at Clemson University in the US state of South Carolina.
+"We define courage as taking a worthwhile risk," said Cynthia Pury, a clinical psychologist and professor at Clemson University in the US state of South Carolina.

-Pury explains that there are three main elements to an act of courage in the sense of taking a risk: "As the word 'taking' implies, it means it is something people are choosing to do.
+Pury said there were three main elements to an act of courage in the sense of taking a risk: "As the word 'taking' implies, it means it is something people are choosing to do.
 It involves a choice.
 Secondly, it needs to involve risk.
 And thirdly, and to me it's the most important part of our definition of courage, is that it needs to be for something that is worthwhile, for something that matters, for something of value."

-The worthiness of an action "is what moves courage from a thing that people do into the category of being a virtue," says Pury, who also co-authored/co-edited the book "The Psychology of Courage: Modern Research on an Ancient Virtue."
+The worthiness of an action "is what moves courage from a thing that people do into the category of being a virtue," said Pury, who also co-authored and co-edited the book "The Psychology of Courage: Modern Research on an Ancient Virtue."

 Courage "is selfless and it has a lot of societal implications, because you're not just looking out for your self-interest, you're sacrificing yourself for the community," psychologist Shahram Heshmat, former professor at the University of Illinois and a contributing author at the popular US magazine Psychology Today, told DW.
 "And that's what we see in this crisis in Ukraine, that a lot of people are doing things selflessly, for their country."